Francis Grier

 A 10 minute film about the first liturgical performance of Missa Aedes Christi (with dance) at www.cantatadramatica.com

 Francis Grier used to be organist of Christ Church Cathedral, Oxford, and gave the first ever Prom concert given over to a solo performer in 1985.
-He is now a psychoanalyst and composer.
-In 2006 his Passion, commissioned by the BBC and VocalEssence in Minneapolis was reviewed as "a work of vital attack, shivering beauty and compelling power...", and as "a modern masterpiece."
+He is now a psychoanalyst – Editor-In-Chief of the International Journal of Psychoanalysis – and composer.
+In 1996 he was commissioned by St George’s Chapel, Windsor Castle, to write a setting of Psalm 150 to celebrate the Queens 70th birthday.
+In 2006 his Passion, commissioned by the BBC and VocalEssence (Minneapolis), was reviewed as “a work of vital attack, shivering beauty and compelling power…”, “a modern masterpiece”.
 He was awarded a British Composer Award in 2011.
-He has recorded with Joshua Bell and Steven Isserlis, and has performed with Colin Carr, Louise Williams and Andrew Marriner – as well as with his daughters.
-In 2018 the Choir of King’s College Cambridge digitally released Lit by Holy Fire; and a CD was released of his organ music performed by Tom Winpenny in St Albans Cathedral.
-The Rodolfus Choir released a CD of music by Francis and John Tavener in 2021.
-Stephen Farr premiered a major new large-scale organ work based on the theme of All Saints in several major cathedrals and churches in 2022, and he will be recording this in 2023, alongside other works for organ.
+He has recorded with Joshua Bell and Steven Isserlis, and has performed with Colin Carr, Louise Williams and Andrew Marriner – as well as with his daughters Savitri and Indira, including many performances at Saint Mary’s, Perivale.
+Recent recordings of his work have included Lit by Holy Fire by the choir of King’s College Cambridge, recordings of his organ music by Tom Winpenny in St Alban’s Cathedral and Stephen Farr in Merton College, Oxford, the latter also featuring Indira.
+2023 also saw a recording of three carols for a CD of Christmas music sung by the choir of the Chapel Royal, Hampton Court, and Sword in the Soul recorded by Michael Waldron and the London Choral Sinfonia.

 Full biographical details for Francis Grier are contained in a PDF document.